 Robert loves his wife, and he loves their kids.
-Until he realizes he can’t keep loving them anymore and has to prepare for the next lady in his life.
+Until he realizes he can’t keep loving them anymore.
+He needs to prepare for the next lady in his life.

 GENRE: Horror, Suspense, NSFW

 • • • • •

 “Honey, can you give me the sunscreen?”

 With her head resting on her folded arms, Robert’s wife didn’t answer.
 She remained still, quiet, offering her bare back to the burning sun.
 It didn’t come as a surprise that his request remained unanswered.